microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/CosmosDB_ResourceModel.jpg" alt="Cosmos DB Resource Model" Width="600">

 #### Request Units:
-Cost of database operations is normalized by Azure Cosmos DB and is experssed by Request Units (RU).
+Cost of database operations is normalized by Azure Cosmos DB and is expressed by Request Units (RU).
 It is a performance currency abstracting the system resources such as CPU, IOPS and Memory to perform the database operations supported by Azure Cosmos DB.
 You can examine the response header to track the number of RUs that are consumed by any database operation.